-Click on 'Livability'.
-Then click the 'Crime' icon.
+Click on 'Crime Rates' shown in blue on the right.
+Click on 'Crime" below the shown rating.
 In the example, 'A+' is the overall rating.
 MHDC requires more information.
 After clicking the 'Crime' icon a page similar to the following will appear.